Different types of Court Orders for Children

 It’s worth noting that Court Orders relating to children may also be granted in Public Law proceedings.
 These are proceedings involve the Local Authority who are requesting the Court to make an Order in respect of the relevant child.

-For expert legal help with making a Court Order relating to your child, or if you want to defend one, contact one of our Family Law Solicitors today.
+For expert legal help with making a Court Order relating to your child, or if you want to defend one, contact one of our Family and Child Law Solicitors as soon as possible.

 We're happy to help